Security Concerns with LastPass

 Posted by - June 30, 2021

-For the past year, we’ve been profiling major cyberattacks in order to raise awareness about the increase in cybercrime after 2020.
-Businesses have been struggling to balance remote work with the increased security necessary.
-Some, unable or unwilling to invest in structural security improvements, are instead choosing to take out insurance policies against cyberattacks.
-Cyber insurance… Read more »
+The Rise in Cybercrime and Cyber Insurance Over the past year, we have profiled major cyberattacks to raise awareness about the surge in cybercrime after 2020.
+Businesses continue to struggle with balancing remote work and the need for stronger security measures.
+Some companies, unwilling or unable to invest in structural security improvements, choose to take… Read more »

 Cyber Resilience and Data – Centric Security